Iyabo Ojo, Tonto, Kate Henshaw, other single actresses who were once married

 Tonto Dikeh, Osas Ighodaro, Iyabo Ojo, Other Nigerian Actresses Who Have Remained Single After Divorce

-- Some divorced Nigerian actress have gone on to get married and continue to live their best lives with their partners
+- Some divorced Nigerian actresses have gone on to get married and continue to live their best lives with their partners

-- Other however are still living the baby girl lifestyle, single, maybe searching but most importantly, living their best lives as well
+- Others however are still living the baby girl lifestyle, single, maybe searching but most importantly, living their best lives as well

 Some of the most beautiful and sought after Nigerian actresses have tasted marriage before but left due to irreconcilable differences.

-As expected, many of the divorced stars have gone on to re-marry, have kids and now flaunt their new partners on social media.
+As expected, some of the divorced stars have gone on to re-marry, have kids and now flaunt their new partners on social media.

 Others like Tonto Dikeh, Kate Henshaw, Osas Ighodaro are still single, probably searching, but doing well for themselves regardless.

-Legit.ng brings you a list of some Nigerian actress who were once married but are now single.
+Legit.ng brings you a list of some Nigerian actresses who were once married but are now single.

 Do you have a groundbreaking story you would like us to publish?
 Please reach us through info@corp.legit.ng!